gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/New-RMSProtectionLicense.md

 The first command creates an ad-hoc rights policy that sets user1@contoso.com as the owner and grants user2@contoso.com and user3@contoso.com VIEW and PRINT rights, and stores this policy in a variable named License.

-The second command then uses the created ad-hoc policy to protect the file **C:\Test.txt.**
+The second command then uses the created ad-hoc policy to protect the file **C:\Test.txt**.

 ## PARAMETERS